chadali/PhoenixNow/README.md

 # PhoenixNow
-This app facilitates signins and roll calls for schools that aren't especially centralized.
+PhoenixNow is a website and Android mobile application that allows ECG students to sign in remotely for attendance.

-##Current Features
+## Current Features

 * Admin/User authentication
 * Admin Portal